AyoubBenBrahim/42-rainfall/level9/walkthrough.md

 adds them and returns the sum as the result.

-int32_t *eax= operator new(0x6c)
+*OBJECT_1 = operator new(108) // 0x6c

-N::N (eax, 5)
+N::N (OBJECT_1, 5)

-int32_t *eax_1 = operator new(0x6c)
+*OBJECT_2 = operator new(108)

-N::N( eax_1, 6)
+N::N( OBJECT_2, 6)

-N::setAnnotation( eax, argv[1])
+N::setAnnotation( OBJECT_1, argv[1])

-return (**eax_1)(eax_1, eax)
+return (**OBJECT_2)(OBJECT_2, OBJECT_1)

-it creates a new block of memory of size 0x6c bytes using the operator new function and stores its address in the variable "eax".
+it creates a new block of memory of size 108 bytes using the operator new function and stores its address in the variable "OBJECT_1".

-it calls the constructor of the class N passing in the address of the block of memory stored in "eax" and an integer value of 5.
+it calls the constructor of the class N passing in the address of the block of memory stored in "OBJECT_1" and an integer value of 5.

-it creates another new block of memory of size 0x6c bytes using the operator new function and stores its address in the variable "eax_1".
+it creates another new block of memory of size 108 bytes using the operator new function and stores its address in the variable "OBJECT_2".

-it calls the constructor of the class N passing in the address of the block of memory stored in "eax_1" and an integer value of 6.
+it calls the constructor of the class N passing in the address of the block of memory stored in "OBJECT_2" and an integer value of 6.

-it calls the setAnnotation member function of class N passing in the address of the block of memory stored in "eax" and the first argument passed to the program (argv[1]).
+it calls the setAnnotation member function of class N passing in the address of the block of memory stored in "OBJECT_1" and the first argument passed to the program (argv[1]).

-it returns the result of calling the operator() member function of the object pointed to by "eax_1" passing in the address of the block of memory stored in "eax_1" and the address of the block of memory stored in "eax".
+it returns the result of calling the operator() member function of the object pointed to by "OBJECT_2" passing in the address of the block of memory stored in "OBJECT_2" and the address of the block of memory stored in "OBJECT_1".

-It is difficult to say exactly what the program does without more context and knowledge of the specific classes and functions being used, but it seems to be creating two objects of class N and passing them to some other function which then calls a member function on those objects.
+it seems to be creating two objects of class N and passing them to some other function which then calls a member function on those objects.

 ```